 12. Stay informed

-With nearly 80 million people displaced by violence in the world today, the need to provide refuge is more urgent than ever.
+With more than 82 million people worldwide displaced by conflict and crisis, the need to provide refuge is more urgent than ever.
 All of us at the IRC thank you for your compassion and your commitment to the cause of refugees.

 The IRC is consistently awarded high marks by charity watchdog groups for our efficient use of financial support and the effectiveness of our work.